babyshark555/babyshark555/README.md

 - 🌱 I’m currently learning Javascript
 - 💬 Go to babyshark555.github.io!
 Not yet though, I'm still working on it.
-If I ever get a website I will call it zacharychan.com -One of my friends, Ryyn-Sd, has a website called rayyansaidi.com, and an app.
+If I ever get a website I will call it zacharychan.com
+- 👯 One of my friends, Ryyn-Sd, has a website called rayyansaidi.com, and an app.
 Go check it out!